Kitware/CMake/Help/manual/cmake.1.rst

   ``$env{<variable-name>}``

     Environment variable with name ``<variable-name>``.
+The variable name may not be an empty string.
 If the variable is defined in the ``environment`` field, that value is used instead of the value from the parent environment.
     If the environment variable is not defined, this evaluates as an empty string.

     Note that while Windows environment variable names are case-insensitive, variable names within a preset are still case-sensitive.
 This may lead to